leahs02/J124-final/README.md

 # Where are the drugs coming from
 ### Analysis 4: Perscription opioids per capita per state
-_Question 4: What region of the US has the most opioids _
+_Question 4: What region of the US has the most opioids?_

 use VLOOK UP with a key of the states in each geographical region and match that with the data set you have on prescriptions per state -- will find that the south has the most break that down more to the individual states to see which ones get the most